secondo-database/secondo/Algebras/Kafka/Readme_WebSockets_Examples.txt

-Working with WebSockets from secondo
+Examples: Subscribing data from WebSockets servers in internet

  For all tests, first open some database, e.g.:
      open database berlintest;